mech/Notes/DevOps/Docker/docker.md

 * cgroups give us per-container measurement
 * Disable memory accounting
 * No overhead if you run `--net host` for networking
+* Log management: dump process logs to stdout and use a collection container like logspout
+* Alternatively mount /dev/log into your container

 For backup